Mount Lykaion: Religious worship

-Pan

-Mt.
-Lykaion was an important site of religious worship in ancient Greece.
-Pausanias describes a sanctuary of Pan surrounded by a grove of trees.
-At the sanctuary were bases of statues, which by Pausanias’ time had been deprived of the statues themselves, as well as a hippodrome, where the athletic games had once been held.
-References to Lykaian Pan are especially abundant in Latin poetry, as for instance in Virgil's epic, the Aeneid: “Lupercal / Parrhasio dictum Panos de more Lycaei,” “...the Lupercal, named after the Parrhasian worship of Lykaian Pan,” and in Horace's Odes: “Velox amoenum saepe Lucretilem / mutat Lycaeo Faunus,” “Often swift Faunus [Pan] exchanges Lykaion for pleasant Lucretilis.”

 Zeus Lykaios

 Pausanias records the presence of a mound of earth on the highest point of the mountain, an altar to Zeus Lykaios.
 He describes two pillars near the altar which had once been topped by golden eagles.
 Although Pausanias alludes to secret sacrifices which took place on this altar, he explains that he was reluctant to inquire into these rites due to their extreme antiquity.
 Pausanias also discusses the temenos of Zeus, a sacred precinct which humans were forbidden to enter.
 He notes the common belief that any person entering the temenos would die within a year, along with the legend that all creatures, human and animal alike, cast no shadow while inside the sacred area.

-Games
+Pan

+Pausanias also describes a sanctuary of Pan surrounded by a grove of trees.
+References to Lykaian Pan are especially abundant in Latin poetry, as for instance in Virgil's epic, the Aeneid: “Lupercal / Parrhasio dictum Panos de more Lycaei,” “...the Lupercal, named after the Parrhasian worship of Lykaian Pan,” and in Horace's Odes: “Velox amoenum saepe Lucretilem / mutat Lycaeo Faunus,” “Often swift Faunus [Pan] exchanges Lykaion for pleasant Lucretilis.”